tajain07/neural-network-playground/README.md

-# This repository is for all the neural network hands-on.
+# This repository is for the neural network hands-on.